bhavanki/grounds/README.md

 ## Features

 Grounds is under active development, so features are all new and/or still being worked on to a large extent.
-There are definitely bugs and missing features, and many concepts are still subject to change.
+There are definitely bugs and missing features, and some concepts are still subject to change.

 * **Arbitrary attributes.** Every thing has an unlimited set of named, typed attributes.
 Some are special, like "name" and "description".
 Make up any others you need.
 * **Role-based permissions.** Every thing in a universe has a security policy that permits categories of actions that affect it only by specified roles.
 For example, a player can't read another thing's attributes unless the player has a role with READ permission.
 Roles include a few wizardly ones plus ordinary ones.